Colleges by Location

 Test Scores

-The ACT composite average score for all the enrolled students in 2024 was 31 while the average GPA was 3.56.
-That means that you need a GPA that's above average in order to get into Lafayette College; the same goes for your ACT score.
+The ACT composite average score for all the admitted students in 2025 was 32 while the average GPA was 3.55.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance, and the same goes for your ACT score.

 Deadlines

 Be sure to apply to this school by January 15.
-If you are applying for a transfer, note that the application deadline is May 1.
+If you are applying for a transfer, the application deadline is May 1.

 Retention Rate

-The student retention rate is the percentage of students who re-enroll from one year to the next.
-When creating your list of possible schools to attend, don't forget to consider the freshmen retention rate.
+The freshman retention rate is the percentage of college or university first-year students who return for their sophomore year.
+When you create your list of possible schools to attend, you should consider the freshman retention rate, among other things.

-The freshman retention rate for Lafayette College was 92% in 2024, which is an excellent retention rate only the most prestigious institutions have.
+The freshman retention rate for Lafayette College was 90% in 2025, which is an excellent retention rate only the most prestigious institutions achieve.

-The graduation rate is another indicator to take into account.
-This metric measures how efficiently students complete their degrees within a specific time period.
+Another important metric to consider is the graduation rate.
+This rate indicates how many students finish their degrees within a certain timeframe.
 This academic institution has the six-year graduation rate of 88%, which is considered an above-average graduation rate.

 Student Body